Published: Oct. 12, 2018 | Updated: June 17, 2022

 “Be strong enough to stand alone, smart enough to know when you need help, and brave enough to ask for it.”

 One of the hardest parts of addiction recovery is admitting when you need help and finding the right program to get started with.
-Admitting you need help for drug or alcohol addiction can be difficult whether it is the first time or the fifth, as both instances carry the burden of guilt and shame.
+Admitting you need help for drug or alcohol addiction can be difficult whether it is the first time or the fifth time, as both instances can be met with negative stigmas of addiction and cause people to feel guilt and shame.
 However, you should know that it takes real courage to admit an addiction and to ask for help.

 Those closest to the addict are often the first ones to notice when there is a problem.
 The addict may become withdrawn, preoccupied, or not seem like their normal self.
 Addicts may be in denial about the severity of their addiction while those closest become more and more concerned about their condition.
 However, no matter how far gone it may seem or how hopeless someone may feel, it’s never too late to reach out and ask for help.